 An Overview of the Forensic Early Intervention Service – Webinar – 2021-11-25

 A webinar presented by the North York Local Human Services and Justice Coordinating Committee on November 25, 2021.
-Learning Objectives: To gain an understanding and overview of the Forensic Early Intervention Service
+Learning Objectives: Presenter: Tanya Connors RSW, Manager at The Centre for Addiction and Mental

 Anti-Black Racism: A Discussion with the Black Legal Action Centre (BLAC) – Webinar – 2021-03-31